tpascarella/sr50/docs/intro.md

 ![The financial freedom equation](/img/ffe.svg)

-Once you cross this point, you never again need to depend on your employer to maintain a lifestyle of your choosing.
+This is the first point where you don't need your employer's permission to stay alive.
+You don't have to trade your time and energy to support yourself.

 ## Passive Income vs Active Income

 Passive Income is any money coming in that you don’t have to trade your time and energy for.
 This is opposed to Active Income, which is money coming in that you do need to trade your time and energy for. (your salary falls under this category)

 So, if it costs you $2500/month to live, but you have $5000/month coming in whether you get out of bed in the morning or not, you no longer need your job.
 You don’t need to do what your boss tells you.
 You can walk away from your paycheck consequence free.
-Those 40 hours a week are suddenly back under your control, not your boss's.
+Those 40 hours a week are suddenly back under your control, and it would be in your best interest to reach this point as soon as possible.

 ## F-You Money